shadowcache/ShadowCache/README.md

 This article will guide you run ShadowCache with presto to accelearte data access to under file systems.

 ## Code Organization of This Project
-- ShadowCache-on-Alluxio: the cache system including ShadowCache.
+- alluxio: the cache system including ShadowCache.
+- presto: we make few changes in presto, so we can config ShadowCache by Presto's configuration file.
 - conf: the presto config files.
 - scripts: some bash shells for experiment
 - sqls: tpc-ds queries